void-linux/void-linux.github.io/_posts/2020-04-24-some-context.markdown

 it commercially as well, though please be a good citizen of the FOSS community and upstream your patches when practical.

-Should xtraeme wish to change the license on his copy of XBPS, we will evaluate the situation.
+Should xtraeme wish to change the license of their copy of XBPS, we will evaluate the situation.

 Void does not accept donations.
 We appreciate the efforts of those that reach out from time to time wishing to support the project